rcillo/rcillo.github.com/_posts/2013-04-05-make-yourself-dispensable.md

 But I did not wanted to change my carreer.

-My plan is to become awesome on what I'm already quite skilled at, and if someday I get to found my own company, I'll get back to product design and business strategy again.
+My plan is to become awesome, inpired by [Jiro](http://www.imdb.com/title/tt1772925/), on what I'm already quite skilled at.
+So I'm goint to work with the guys from [Plataformatec](http://plataformatec.com.br/).

 ### Conclusion